HKU-BAL/Clair/docs/TRAIN.md

 # dataset output folder (the directory will be created later)
 DATASET_FOLDER_PATH="[OUTPUT_DATASET_FOLDER_PATH]"

-# subsamples array, (1.000) for single sample without subsample
+# array of coverages, (1.000) if downsampling was not used
 DEPTHS=(1.000 0.800)

-# expected to have bams named in DEPTHS array (e.g. 1.000.bam 0.800.bam)
+# where to find the BAMs prefixed as the elements in the DEPTHS array (e.g. 1.000.bam 0.800.bam)
-# check `Preprocessing: Subsample one sample` section for further information
+# please refer to the `Preprocessing: Downsampling a sample` section
 SUBSAMPLED_BAMS_FOLDER_PATH="[SUBSAMPLED_BAMS_FOLDER_PATH]"

-# chromosomes prefix ("chr" if chromosome name have "chr"-prefix)
+# chromosome prefix ("chr" if chromosome names have the "chr"-prefix)
 CHR_PREFIX=""

-# chromosomes array (no need to include any "chr"-prefix)
+# array of chromosomes (do not include "chr"-prefix)
 CHR=(21 22 X)

-# no of threads
+# number of cores to be used
 THREADS=24

-# for some memory intensive options, may use this value instead of THREADS
+# for multiple memory intensive steps, this number of cores will be used
 THREADS_LOW=10

 DEPTHS_PER_SAMPLE=${#DEPTHS[@]}